 1. Internet Research: According to the Interactive Dietary Reference Intake (DRI) for Healthcare Professionals calculator, Ryan should consume between 4,219 to 4,874 calories a day.
 Currently, Ryan is only consuming 2,639 calories a day.
 Besides weight loss, how can his low-calorie diet affect him on the court and in the classroom?

-2. Individual Reflection: Using the DRI calculator mentioned above, what is your daily caloric need?
+2. Making it Personal: Using the DRI calculator mentioned above, what is your daily caloric need?
 Are you consuming the correct amount of calories?
 If not, what is one small change you can make to correct your caloric intake if it is too low or too high?

 View Ryan’s Personal Health Record